Debt Defense, Probate

 When young children are involved in a divorce, decisions regarding custody and support can be complicated.
 Under Texas law, a joint managing conservatorship (JMC) is the preferred option for custody arrangements.
 A JMC allows the parents to equally share parenting time and decision-making power regarding their children.
 A sole managing conservatorship may be granted if one parent is unfit to fulfill the major duties and decisions for his or her child.
 A court determines which custody arrangement to order based on what is in the best interest of the child.
 The amount of child support is also calculated by the court pursuant to a specific formula set by the Texas Family Code.
-Sometimes changes occur, and modifications may be sought either for conservatorships or support orders.
-To obtain a modification, you must be able to show that a substantial and material change in circumstances has occurred.Filing a Negligence Claim after an Accident
+Sometimes changes occur, and modifications may be sought with the assistance of a divorce attorney in Kaufman County, either for conservatorships or support orders.
+To obtain a modification, you must be able to show that a substantial and material change in circumstances has occurred.

 Businesses and consumers have rights and obligations to each other to interact with fairness and honesty.
-I represent clients on both sides, helping creditors pursue the funds that they are due as well as advising consumers who have been subject to unfair business practices about their options.
+I represent clients on both sides of consumer litigation, helping creditors pursue the funds that they are due as well as advising consumers who have been subject to unfair business practices about their options.
 I have successfully handled cases regarding landlord-tenant disputes, wrongful home foreclosures, biased car lease agreements, and many other consumer issues involving an unequal or poorly designed transaction.
 In Texas, under the Deceptive Trade Practices Act, consumers have the right to bring suit against businesses that have engaged in false, misleading, or deceptive trade practices.
 Individuals who are successful in a DTPA claim may receive triple the amount of the damages that they incurred if they show a business or person acted knowingly.
 In addition to representing wronged consumers, I also offer credit card and debt defense services.

+In addition to serving as a Kaufman County divorce attorney and an advocate in consumer litigation, I can provide guidance in the complex process of distributing an estate during probate.
 When dealing with the death of a loved one, you may need a compassionate advocate who knows the probate process and can help you understand how it unfolds.
 I offer legal assistance throughout probate proceedings.
-During this process, the goal is to make sure an estate pays any bills owed and that assets are distributed to beneficiaries properly, whether named in a will or in the absence of a will, pursuant to Texas law.
+The goal is to make sure that an estate pays any bills owed and that assets are distributed to beneficiaries properly, whether named in a will or in the absence of a will, pursuant to Texas law.
 I also assist my clients with matters regarding guardianship, wills, and powers of attorney for the elderly.